Pesquisa-UFCAT/parepy/framework_alg_strumc.md

 <h4>Show results - all samples</h4>

 <p align="justify">
-    Whats are columns name in results about Example 1?
+    What are the columns' names in the results of Example 1?
 </p>

 ```bash